flux-framework/rfc/spec_3.rst

 General Message Format
 ~~~~~~~~~~~~~~~~~~~~~~

-CMB1 messages are multi-part ZeroMQ messages.
+Flux messages are multi-part ZeroMQ messages.

-CMB1 messages MUST include a PROTO message part, positioned last for fast
+Flux messages MUST include a PROTO message part, positioned last for fast
 access.
 The PROTO part includes flags that indicate the presence of
 additional message parts.

-CMB1 messages MAY include a stack of message identity parts comprising
+Flux messages MAY include a stack of message identity parts comprising
 a source address route, positioned first for compatibility with ZeroMQ
 DEALER-ROUTER sockets.
 If message identity parts are present, a zero-size
 route delimiter frame MUST be present and positioned next.

-CMB1 messages MAY include a topic string part, positioned after route
+Flux messages MAY include a topic string part, positioned after route
 delimiter, if any.
 When the topic string part is first, it is compatible
 with ZeroMQ PUB-SUB sockets.

-Finally, CMB1 messages MAY include a payload part, positioned before
+Finally, Flux messages MAY include a payload part, positioned before
 the PROTO part.
 Payloads MAY consist of any byte sequence.

-CMB1 messages are specified in terms of ZeroMQ messages by the following
+Flux messages are specified in terms of ZeroMQ messages by the following
 ABNF grammar [#f2]_

 ::

-   CMB1            = C:request *S:response
+   message       = C:request *S:response
                    / S:event
                    / C:keepalive